JoseMorales714/449-midterm-project-flaskapi/README.md

 # 449-midterm-project-flaskapi

-Instructions on ho to SETUP project
+Instructions on how to SETUP project
 -> install all the packages inside requierments.txt